 its major parts.
 As a result, the plugin now has a UI configuration section in

 Post-build Actions which is self descriptive:

 The last step was to prepare new plugin version and publish it to the world!
-The Jenkins "Hosting document describes step by step process of how to publish a plugin.
+The Jenkins "Hosting plugins" document describes step by step process of how to publish a plugin.

 This includes many steps which should be respected very carefully.

 It was my first experience in Jenkins plugins development.
 I should say that

 steep learning curve is high enough, and sometimes is really hard to find

 answers on appearing questions.
 But in general it’s all about